 This report is part of a project to characterize cotton gin emissions from the standpoint of stack sampling.
 The impetus behind this project was the urgent need to collect additional cotton gin emissions data to address current regulatory issues.
 A key component of this study was focused on Environmental Protection Agency (EPA) total particulate emission factors.
-There is no total particulate emission factor published for 2nd stage lint cleaning systems in the 1996 EPA AP-42.
-The current AP-42 factor represents 1st and 2nd stage lint cleaning systems combined.
-The objective of this study was to collect total particulate emission factor data for 2nd stage lint cleaning systems from cotton gins located in regions across the cotton belt using EPA-approved stack sampling methodology.
+EPA AP-42 emission factors generally are assigned a rating, from A (excellent) to E (poor), to assess the quality of the data being referenced.
+Current EPA total particulate emission factor ratings for cotton gins are extremely low.
+Cotton gin data received these low ratings because the data were collected almost exclusively from a single geographical region.
+The objective of this study was to collect additional total particulate emission factor data for combined lint cleaning systems from cotton gins located in regions across the cotton belt using EPA-approved stack sampling methodology.
 The project plan included sampling seven cotton gins.
 Key factors for selecting specific cotton gins included: 1) facility location, 2) production capacity, 3) processing systems, and 4) abatement technologies.
-Four gins with 2nd stage lint cleaning system exhausts that were not combined with 1st stage lint cleaning system exhausts were sampled.
-The average production rate during testing for the four gins was 29.0 bales/h.
-The average 2nd stage lint cleaning system total particulate emission factor based on four tests (11 total test runs) was 0.023 kg/227-kg bale (0.050 lb/500-lb bale).
-The 2nd stage lint cleaning system test average emission rates ranged from 0.22 to 1.50 kg/h (0.49-3.31 lb/h).
+Three gins with combined 1st and 2nd stage lint cleaning system exhausts were sampled.
+The average production rate during testing for the seven gins was 32.6 bales/h.
+The average combined lint cleaning system total particulate emission factor based on three tests (nine total test runs) was 0.211 kg/227-kg bale (0.466 lb/500-lb bale).
+This average total particulate emission factor was less than that currently published in 1996 EPA AP-42, which was 0.26 kg/ bale (0.58 lb/bale).
+The test average emission rates ranged from 2.04 to 12.39 kg/h (4.49-27.30 lb/h).